 Swans on arms often appear without any further adornment but one particular style includes a ducal coronet about the neck and a gold chain “reflexed” over its back, which is termed “a cygnet (i.e. a young swan) royal”.
 This is the form used on the Buckinghamshire flag.
 The collar of a ducal coronet may be a reference to the Duke of Buckingham, as the swan on the Bucks flag was certainly his badge but a swan of this type had been used as a badge previously by earlier nobility and possibly might just have been a mark of high rank.

 The swan emblem appears to have originated with a man bearing the Danish name of Sweyn, grandfather of one Henry of Essex, a 12th century Sheriff of Buckingham.
-Sweyn, was assigned a badge showing a swan, in typical punning fashion.
+Sweyn, was assigned a badge showing a swan, in typical punning fashion, as a play on the similarity of the the word ‘swan’ and the name ‘Sweyn’.
+Such “canting arms“, where the devices on a shield are visual references to the names of the people who bear them, are a common heraldic practice.
 While this is an early linkage of the swan emblem with the county town, it was a family badge, a similar heraldic device to a coat of arms and was used wherever the family was resident or active.
 The swan badge came to the Mandeville family through marriage and inheritance and then when the last male Mandeville died in 1227 passed to the de Bohun family through the same process.
 The de Bohuns made good use of the badge, perhaps because they claimed descent from the mythical ‘Knight of the Swan’ who figures in French Medieval romance.

 The swan is shown here

 atop the De Bohun coat of arms on a seal (used to secure documents by being stamped into melted wax) although it appears not to have a coronet and chain in this depiction.